huongtxdo/Game-data-anlytics/README.md

     testgroup: Test group (object)
 Description: This dataset provides insights into A/B test results, including revenue and group allocation for each user.
 It is clean and ready for analysis.

+# Project goals
+1. Determine the overall retention rate of different milestones and the retention rate of daily cohorts from the datasets of players' registration and login dates.

+2. Determine the better-performing promotional offer from the dataset of A/B testing data.

+3. Define some metrics to test the success of an in-game event.

+# Data cleaning & analysis process
+The csv-format datasets are loaded into pandas dataframes, cleaned and saved as 2 copies of csv and pkl files.
+The detailed steps are presented in 01_data_cleaning.ipynb

+The first 2 goals are analyzed in 02_exploration.ipynb.

+The last goal is discussed in 03_event_success_metrics.ipynb.

+# Result & Insight
+1. The game has quite low retention rates, with most return in around 1 week after their registration dates.

+2. If the game manages to keep players logging in after 50 days, it will likely be able to retain the players after one year.

+3. For the cohort of August 2020 as an example, players starting around the end of the month have lower retention rates than those who started earlier.
+Other cohorts can be visualized by adjusting the reg_ts mask.

 # Steps to reproduce
 1. Download the datasets from the link above and place them in the data/raw
 2. Set up the project environemtn